jh3nd3rs0n/jargyle/README.md

 Instead of using command line options or configuration settings, you can use the following Java system properties to set Jargyle's external connections through another SOCKS server:

 -   `socksServerUri.scheme`: The scheme of the URI of the other SOCKS server used for external connections (only `socks5` is supported)
--   `socksServerUri.host`: The host or address of the URI of the other SOCKS server used for external connections
+-   `socksServerUri.host`: The host name or address of the URI of the other SOCKS server used for external connections
 -   `socksServerUri.port`: The port of the URI of the other SOCKS server used for external connections
--   `socksClient.bindHost`
--   `socksClient.connectTimeout`
--   `socksClient.socketSettings`
--   `socksClient.socks5.authMethods`
--   `socksClient.socks5.gssapiMechanismOid`
--   `socksClient.socks5.gssapiNecReferenceImpl`
--   `socksClient.socks5.gssapiProtectionLevels`
--   `socksClient.socks5.gssapiServiceName`
+-   `socksClient.bindHost`: Its usage is equivalent to the setting `externalClient.bindHost`.
+See the settings help information for details (use the command line option `--settings-help`)
+-   `socksClient.connectTimeout`: Its usage is equivalent to the setting `externalClient.connectTimeout`.
+See the settings help information for details (use the command line option `--settings-help`)
+-   `socksClient.socketSettings`: Its usage is equivalent to the setting `externalClient.socketSettings`.
+See the settings help information for details (use the command line option `--settings-help`)
+-   `socksClient.socks5.authMethods`: Its usage is equivalent to the setting `externalClient.socks5.authMethods`.
+See the settings help information for details (use the command line option `--settings-help`)
+-   `socksClient.socks5.gssapiMechanismOid`: Its usage is equivalent to the setting `externalClient.socks5.gssapiMechanismOid`.
+See the settings help information for details (use the command line option `--settings-help`)
+-   `socksClient.socks5.gssapiNecReferenceImpl`: Its usage is equivalent to the setting `externalClient.socks5.gssapiNecReferenceImpl`.
+See the settings help information for details (use the command line option `--settings-help`)
+-   `socksClient.socks5.gssapiProtectionLevels`: Its usage is equivalent to the setting `externalClient.socks5.gssapiProtectionLevels`.
+See the settings help information for details (use the command line option `--settings-help`)
+-   `socksClient.socks5.gssapiServiceName`: Its usage is equivalent to the setting `externalClient.socks5.gssapiServiceName`.
+See the settings help information for details (use the command line option `--settings-help`)
--   `socksClient.socks5.username`: The username used in SOCKS5 username password authentication to access the other SOCKS5 server used for external connections (any special characters must be URL encoded)
+-   `socksClient.socks5.username`: The username to be used in SOCKS5 username password authentication to access the other SOCKS5 server used for external connections (any special characters must be URL encoded)
--   `socksClient.socks5.password`: The password used in SOCKS5 username password authentication to access the other SOCKS5 server used for external connections (any special characters must be URL encoded)
+-   `socksClient.socks5.password`: The password to be used in SOCKS5 username password authentication to access the other SOCKS5 server used for external connections (any special characters must be URL encoded)

-For more information on the other Java system properties starting with `socksClient.`, see the settings help information with setting names starting with `externalClient.` (use the command line option `--settings-help`)

 ### 3. 10.
-Allow/Block Addresses
+Allow or Block Addresses

 You can allow or block the following addresses: